holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/02_class_randomness/lesson_plan_2.md

 - Class code (MUST DO!!!)
     - Parsing CSV string
         - Write tests first
+            - Same skill as hacker_functions, but reversed: there you wrote a test to capture a bug you found.
+Here you write a test to define what "correct" looks like *before* any code exists.
+              The test is the spec the code has to meet.
         - Why are types useful?
         - Accumulator in an accumulator
 - Classwork: